 If your property owner has signed the building connection agreement with Pully4net, your connection will most likely soon be installed.
 You may assume that the necessary conduits were installed during the civil engineering work.
 In any event, you will be informed in due time.

 Pully4net outsources the deployment (physical implementation) to local construction and installation companies that execute the work under the project management of Multinet Communication GmbH from Zurich.
 Multinet Communication GmbH has been rolling out fibre optics networks for many years and is a very experienced project manager.
-In addition, Pully4net uses the already existing ducts infrastructure of Pully industrial services, which provides for an even more efficient and ecological construction of the FTTH fibre optic network.
+In addition, Pully4net uses the already existing ducts infrastructure of Pully industrial services, which provides for an even more efficient and ecological construction of the point-to-point FTTH fibre optic network.

-Pully4net connects all properties to the modern FTTH fibre optic network, if possible, via the existing plastic conduit.
+Pully4net connects all properties to the modern point-to-point FTTH fibre optic network, if possible, via the existing plastic conduit.
 The fibre optic cable is installed in the plastic conduit and terminates at a domestic junction box via a cleanly sealed home lead-in, normally in the basement.
 An electrician leads the fibre optics from the domestic junction box with an ultrathin cable through the existing infrastructure (e.g. empty conduit, riser zone) into the individual flats or commercial spaces.
 The electrician also installs an optical telecommunication outlet (OTO) in all end user premises, which are then connected to the end user devices, such as a modem or router.
 Pully4net bears all expenses for work and material up to and including the optical telecommunication outlet (OTO).
 Pully4net will however not bear the costs of further individual deployment in the home or business premise, such as data cables, modems and (wireless) routers.

 What construction disturbance can be expected?